 We’ve started a conversation across Greater Manchester to capture people’s experiences of living with a diagnosis of dementia.
 We want to hear about the care and support you’ve received, would like to receive, and what’s made a difference to you.
 By joining the conversation you can help us to improve local services and make Greater Manchester the best place to live with a diagnosis of dementia.

 We were planning a series of listening events across Greater Manchester and a survey.
-In the light of government advice we’ve taken the decision to cancel our series of face to face events.
-The current national focus is on delaying the peak of the spread of Coronavirus to the summer and our top priority is to protect anyone at risk of contracting this virus.
+In the light of government advice we took the decision to cancel our series of face to face events.

 You can still get involved – please complete one or more of our surveys